-Residents left 'scared and confused': Dramatic armed police raid in Gulf Harbour, Auckland
+Road rage attack sparks dramatic armed police raid in Gulf Harbour

-Residents have been left scared and confused after a dramatic armed police raid in Gulf Harbour, Auckland, last night.
+A serious road-rage attack sparked to a dramatic armed police raid in Gulf Harbour, Auckland, last night.

+Police are still hunting for the alleged attacker but found two firearms at one of the residential properties that were raided.

-Witnesses reported seeing nearly a dozen police cars, the Armed Offenders Squad and two police helicopters swarm to Roseville Rd and Admiralty Rise in Gulf Harbour about 8.30pm.
+Nearly a dozen police cars, the Armed Offenders Squad and two police helicopters swarmed to Roseville Rd and Admiralty Rise in Gulf Harbour shortly after 7pm.

+Detective Inspector Kevin McNaughton told the Herald that police were investigating a road-rage incident in which a member of the public reported being assaulted by the driver of another vehicle.

+The alleged assault followed an altercation on Pegasus Terrace shortly after 7pm, with the offender then leaving the scene, McNaughton said.

+"Based on the information received, police made follow up enquiries last night relating to a person of interest for this matter who is known to Police.

+"Enquiries were made at a Gulf Harbour address to locate this individual, however they were not present.
+Police did recover two firearms from the address," McNaughton said.

-Residents were being told to "stay inside and keep away from the windows" while police moved through streets with squad car sirens on and flashing torches.
+Residents were left scared and confused after being told to "stay inside and keep away from the windows" while police moved through streets with squad car sirens on and flashing torches.

 "Police were asking people to open the boots of their car to see if they had someone hiding inside," one witness told the Herald.